Patients lose care. Communities lose trust.

 Our Interview Principles

-• Interviews are conducted with deep respect for your time, insight and personal experiences.
+• Interviews are conducted with respect for your time, insights, and personal experiences.

-• You may end the interview at any time or skip any question you do not wish to answer.
+• You may end the interview at any time or skip any question you prefer not to answer.

 • You will always be informed of how your information will be used and where it may appear.

-• Interviews are attributed, but you may opt for partial or no attribution.
+• Interviews are credited, but you may opt for partial or no attribution.
 Your preference will always be respected.

-• If requested, you will have the opportunity to review any direct quotes before publication.
+• You will have the opportunity to review any direct quotes before publication.

-• All materials are stored securely.
-Nothing will be shared without your explicit permission.
+• All materials are stored securely and will not be shared without your explicit permission.

 • If any questions cause discomfort, we can pause or change topics.

-• Your voice is valuable, whether you represent the mainstream or marginalised perspectives.
+• Your voice is valuable, whether you represent mainstream or marginalized perspectives.
 Your lived experience matters.